 — Acts 27:21-25 NLT

 Paul had his "I told you so!" moment with the crew, but not to belittle them or gloat in his own wisdom.
 Rather, he wanted to help them understand that he spoke with divine insight and promise concerning their situation.
-His assurance in God's revelation to him led him to be able to tell the crew twice to "take courage!" because God keeps his promises — or as Paul said, "It will be just as he said."
-And, some of God's promises go back a long way, to Abram, the father of faith and the Jewish people:
+His assurance in God's revelation to him led him to be able to tell the crew twice to "take courage!" because God keeps his promises — or as Paul said, "It will be just as [God] said."
+And, God's promises to bless others through someone go back a long way, all the way back to Abram, the father of faith and the Jewish people (Romans 4:1, 11-12):

 The LORD had said to Abram, "Leave your native country, your relatives, and your father's family, and go to the land that I will show you.
 I will make you into a great nation.
 I will bless you and make you famous, and you will be a blessing to others.
 I will bless those who bless you and curse those who treat you with contempt.
 All the families on earth will be blessed through you" (Genesis 12:1-3).